Back to Solicitors

 Social Mobility Foundation

-The available places on the scheme are all allocated to the above organisations.
+The available places on the scheme are all allocated through our partner organisations.

 The training period (whether you are looking to qualify as a solicitor or barrister) will be for two years.
 Departments do not take into account previous training completed elsewhere.